 Everybody has a favorite, basic chocolate chip cookie recipe.
-If you don't, just look at the back of a bag of chocolate chips or check out Best Ever Chocolate Chip Cookies.
+If you don't, just look at the back of a bag of chocolate chips or check out our Chocolate Chip Cookies.
 The recipes are similar with some small variations.
 With a few tricks up your sleeve, though, you can take your next batch from hum drum to "I want some!"

 Start With the Best Stuff